tiepdotme/serenade-wind/_posts/2020-09-07-talk-like-a-pirate.md

 As you remember, we were quite taken when we first saw her [online](/posts/when-first-we-saw-rachel-j-slocum/) as well as during [our first look trip](/posts/project-slocum-part-4/) in March.
 Typical [boat purchases](/posts/boat-purchase/) will close 30 days after the escrow opens.
 Due to the coronavirus pandemic, our escrow has lasted a few months.
 In the next phase of the due diligence process, we'll describe what we happened during our trip in a 5-part series, Survey and Sea Trial.

-Also, we wrapped up a massive weekend of purging and downsizing.
-Our house is completely decimated, and it feels great!
+Also, we wrapped up a massive weekend of purging and downsizing during a scorching heatwave in southern California, topping 107 degrees on both days.
+Our house is completely decimated.
+Our bed, night stands and dressers are gone.
+Couch, chaise longue, coffee table and TV are gone.
+We're down to about 20% of what we used to have.

+How do we feel about it?

+It feels great!
 We'll share this account in a future post updating our week 20 progress on [30-weeks to Minimalism](/posts/30-weeks-to-minimalism/).